Harsh-Avinash/Fampay-In-Depth-Analysis/fam-report-site/src/content/docs/architecture/introduction.md

 ### Social Media Analytics

-Social media is a powerful tool for customer engagement and brand promotion.
-In this section, I analyze Fampay's social media presence:
+Social media is a powerful tool for marketing and brand building.
+This section analyzes Fampay's social media presence and engagement, including:
-1.	**Discord, Twitter, Instagram, YouTube**: Examining these platforms to understand Fampay's social media strategies, user engagement, content quality, and sentiment towards the brand.
-2.	**Posts, Replies, Followers**: Detailed analysis of user interaction metrics like posts, replies, and followers, to assess the effectiveness of social media strategies.
+1.	**Instagram**: A detailed look at Fampay's Instagram activity, including audience engagement, reach, and sentiment analysis.
+2.	**LinkedIn**: An analysis of Fampay's LinkedIn activity and engagement.
+3.	**YouTube**: A study of Fampay's YouTube presence and the performance of their content.

 ### Website Analytics